-The purpose of this Official Statement, which includes the cover page, the inside cover page and appendices hereto, is to set forth information concerning The Metropolitan Utilities District of Omaha (the "District") and its \$31,605,000 Gas System Revenue Bonds, Series 2018 (the "2018 Bonds").
+The purpose of this Official Statement, which includes the cover page, the inside cover page and appendices hereto, is to set forth information concerning The Metropolitan Utilities District of Omaha (the "District") and its \$37,390,000 Water System Revenue Bonds, Series 2018 (the "2018 Bonds").

-The 2018 Bonds are to be issued pursuant to Chapter 14, Article 21, Reissue Revised Statutes of Nebraska, 2012, as amended (the "Enabling Act"), including, in particular, Section 14-2142 of the Enabling Act, and a resolution of the District adopted May 2, 2018, as amended and supplemented from time to time (collectively, the "Resolution") authorizing the 2018 Bonds.
-The 2018 Bonds and any additional Parity Revenue Bonds that may hereafter be issued pursuant to the Resolution are herein sometimes referred to as the "Bonds."
+The 2018 Bonds are to be issued pursuant to Chapter 14, Article 21, Reissue Revised Statutes of Nebraska, 2012, as amended (the "Enabling Act"), including, in particular, Section 14-2142 of the Enabling Act, and a resolution of the District adopted February 8, 2006, as amended and supplemented from time to time, including a resolution of the District adopted May 2, 2018 (collectively, the "Resolution") authorizing the 2018 Bonds.
+The 2018 Bonds, the District's \$33,430,000 aggregate principal amount outstanding of Water Revenue Bonds, Series 2012, which have a final maturity of 2032 (the "2012 Bonds"), the District's \$174,035,000 aggregate principal amount outstanding of Water System Improvement and Refunding Revenue Bonds, Series 2015, which have a final maturity of 2035 (the "2015 Bonds"), and any additional Parity Revenue Bonds that may hereafter be issued pursuant to the Resolution are herein sometimes referred to as the "Bonds."
 Certain provisions of the Resolution, including the definitions of certain terms, are summarized in "APPENDIX C-SUMMARY OF CERTAIN PROVISIONS OF THE RESOLUTION."
 These summaries do not purport to be comprehensive or definitive and are qualified in their entirety by reference to the full terms of the Resolution.
 Certain capitalized terms not otherwise defined herein will have the respective meanings assigned to them in the Resolution.